microsoft/msrd-rest-samples/README.md

 # Springfield-sdk-samples

 This repository contains samples of how to programmatically access the Springfield service SDK.
+Please review and complete the prerequisites found in the Wiki page.

 ## Samples